-Because you are bracing your core, planks are also safer for those with back pain.
+Because you are bracing your core, they are also safer for those with back pain.
 This exercise puts less pressure on your back and prevents you from straining muscles.

-How to Do the Plank Position:
+How to Do It:

 - As you raise your pelvis, brace your abs, core, and glutes.
 In the plank position, you should feel tension throughout your core.
 Your body should be a level line from your heels to your shoulders.
 Try not to drop your lower back or allow your hips to sag.
-Keep your gaze neutral, so you don’t strain your neck.
+Keep your gaze neutral so you don’t strain your neck.

 Once you can no longer hold your back straight or your hips start to sag, slowly return and rest.

 Variation: If you are having a hard time keeping your body stable in the forearm plank position, try a bear plank.

 In a bear crawl, you start on your hands and knees, then lift your knees, so your weight is supported by your hands and toes.
 As you move your left arm forward, you move your right leg and switch sides as you move.